Feeling Kolok's distress at the violence the Pathfinders' Guild felt they had to respond, and sent their envoy, Daasur.

-But for that Moment Daasur's consciousness feels all that is the other, and on Kolok that could be very distressing.
-It was an envoy's requirement to record a Moment of the elite - for the damned Council.
-And it was her skill as an envoy that there only be one Moment of distress - the one required elite, on Kolok one Taj.
-She recalled the Taj she had chosen.
-As she expected this Taj was insane, addicted to their power and all the manifestations of that power on Kolok, and lacking any compassion submerging innate compassion with material hedonism and excess.
-It was distressing as she expected - a pain she had to suffer, part of Kolok's distress as a whole.
+It was an envoy's requirement (job description?) first of all to record a Moment of the elite - for the damned Council.
+And it was her skill as an envoy to choose Moments that demonstrated to the Council what was happening on the gaia; if she chose right she would only have to endure a few Moments of personal distress.
+To begin with there would have to be one of the required elite, on Kolok one Taj.
+As she expected this Taj was insane, addicted to their power and all the manifestations of that power on Kolok, lacking any compassion - submerging innate compassion with material hedonism and excess.
+It was distressing as she expected - a pain she had to suffer, feeling part of Kolok's distress that had brought her there as envoy.

-Looking back at her arrogance she just wondered at her own egotistical stupidity - if the gaia was in distress how could the leader have embraced the gaia's path?
-Over the years she had found such paths in all the "wrong" places - that was how they survived with their compassion.
-Many were recluses but so were some recluses evil; care was needed.
-These compassionates were in healing and caring and teaching obviously, but even in those obvious compassion arenas there was much corruption - if all the healers, carers and teachers were allowed to fulfil their duties the gaia would not be in distress - the pathfinders' tautology.
-Amongst the political she stopped looking, after all the political sought power for themselves so were not compassionate; occasionally there were pathtivists in the grass roots movements, but on planets where the gaia was in distress the grass roots will have been intentionally divided.
-Obviously the creative were to be looked for but on distressed gaias the creative cannot be effective.
-There were always some creatives who were on the path, but judging the creativity of another culture is difficult unless she took a Moment - with the potential pain this was a Catch 22 decision as one creative had described somewhere.
+So she would then turn to these compassionates who were in healing and caring - and teaching obviously, but even in those obvious compassion arenas there was likely to be much corruption established by the elite.
+If all the healers, carers and teachers were allowed to fulfil these natural duties the gaia would not be in distress - the pathfinders' tautology.
+Amongst the political she stopped looking, after all the political sought power for themselves so were unlikely to be deeply compassionate; occasionally there were pathtivists in the grass roots movements, but on planets where the gaia was in distress the grass roots will have been intentionally divided.
+Obviously the creative were to be looked for but on distressed gaias the awakened creativity cannot be effective.
+There were always some creatives who were on the path, but judging the genuine creativity of another culture is difficult unless she took a Moment - with the potential pain; this was a Catch 22 decision as one creative had described somewhere.
 Over years she wisened up, her quotas were never just 10 Moments but she was able to judge sufficiently to avoid the grosser pains.

-Taj propagandists promoted confusion enabling Talak egos, promoting instinctive conditioning rather than allowing these instincts to fall away as Talaks matured.
+Taj propagandists promoted confusion enabling Talak egos, promoting the grasping of instinctive conditioning rather than allowing these instincts to fall away as Talaks matured.
 Not all gaias used instinct in this way especially the more mature.
-For the younger gaias it seemed common sense to give their life-forms instincts for survival - for the time in the young when compassion could not always be at the forefront.
+For the younger gaias it seemed common sense to give their life-forms instincts for survival - for that time in their life when the young started to become adult and when compassion could not always be at the forefront because of other natural dictates.
 It was all wrapped up in the damned suffering conundrum.
-The pathfinders called this type of promoted conditioning - "reinforced conditioning"; suffering through natural conditioning was a learning process but reinforced conditioning was far more painful.
-Moments of this reinforced conditioning were particularly painful.
-For sensoids feeling any ego was a form of mental abrasiveness, but natural conditioning was tolerable.
-But reinforced conditioning heightened that abrasion – for some reason nature dictated that sensoid consciousness should experience ego as a grating pain at the Moment.
-Reinforced grating was an experience they wanted to forget but sadly it was part of their job.
-Being called in only when gaias were in distress, how could their beings ever be free from ego?
-From that abrasion?
+The pathfinders called this type of promoted conditioning - "reinforced conditioning"; suffering through natural conditioning could be a learning process but reinforced conditioning was socially-imposed ignorance - and far more painful.

-Of course the Talaks were no exception so it was a sensoid hell as she navigated around Kolok.
+Of course the Talaks were no exception, so it was a sensoid hell as she navigated around Kolok.
 This required observation, and for sensoids restricting experience to the 5 senses was a great limitation but a necessary one.
 She remembered her debut envoy-mission, the Moment of pain with the politician, and quickly dismissed her sensual self-pity; no way did she want that again.
 As she observed a feeling grew as to what was happening on Kolok, and it felt positive for her; Kolok need not feel distress – at least no long-term distress; Daasur had identified the problem.
 Attachment - identifying too much with Talak pain was distressing Kolok.
 Although these Talaks were her "babies" Kolok had to learn that they were not who she was - she had to know to let them go if necessary.

-But that "genocide" was a long way off - if at all.
+But that letting-go "genocide" was a long way off - if at all.
 Although these Talaks were causing Kolok distress they were not in any way doomed - she had seen doomed beings on other gaias.
 Yes the Taj were exploiting the Talaks but there was clear evidence to Daasur that there was sufficient connection to Kolok's truth for the distress to be ended.
 How could Kolok know this, she was all alone.
 And that was the other part of the envoy's mission, to make the gaia sufficiently aware of herself to end the distress she was causing within and on Kolok.

 Pathfinders' Report to the Council on Gaia Section 117 Planet 5/q/3